infews/infews.github.io/source/resume/dwfrank.html.md

 #### Director of Software Engineering, Internal Application Development <span class="duration"> March 2015 - March 2018 </span>

 I advocated for and created this team within IT to improve the development &amp; maintenance of our business-critical, internal software projects.
+Work in Ruby on Rails and Kotlin/Spring.

 - Staffed team to 15 engineers, product managers, and designers in San Francisco and Toronto.
 - Drove budgeting and prioritization exercises with executive staff and other organization leaders.
-- Key projects: Employee Feedback app, Staff Allocations app + integrations with back office, Software APIs and infrastructure for sales reporting, Discovery for corporate SAP-to-Workday transition prior to IPO, Discovery for Customer Support tooling.
+- Key projects: Employee Feedback app, Staff Allocations app + integrations with back office systems, Software APIs and infrastructure for sales reporting, Discovery for corporate SAP-to-Workday transition prior to IPO, Discovery for Customer Support tooling.

 #### Associate Director, Pivotal Labs <span class="duration">February 2013 - March 2015 </span>

-Pivotal Labs was a consultancy that build web and mobile applications _with_ clients as a way of teaching [XP][xp] skills.
-Pivotal Labs was acquired by EMC in 2012, then spun out as part of Pivotal Software in 2013.
-They operate now as [VMware Tanzu Labs][tlabs].
+Pivotal Labs was a consultancy that build web and mobile applications _with_ clients as a way of teaching [XP][xp] skills, using Ruby on Rails and mobile platforms.

 - Managed staff of 40 developers and 5 managers, about one-third of the the San Francisco consulting practice.
-- Facilitated client scopings and wrote proposals as part of pre-sales motion.
+- Facilitated client scoping sessions and wrote proposals as part of pre-sales efforts.
-- Managed 3-5 concurrent client projects, including staff adjustments and extensions, keeping clients happy.
+- Managed up to 5 concurrent client projects, including staff adjustments and extensions, keeping clients happy.
 - Scheduled “beach” time for 8 Pivotal Labs open source projects across multiple offices.
 - Presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.